scds/intro-python/lessons/lesson2.md

 ## Identifier Rules

+All variables need identifiying names, more formerly called identifiers.

 Before we use variables, we need to talk about Python's rules and restrictions regarding variable names, otherwise known as identifiers.
 - Identifiers can consist of uppercase letters, lowercase letters, digits, and underscores.
 - Identifiers cannot start with a digit.
 - There are some identifiers reserved for Python's use only, it's usually common keywords like "and", "if", "or", etc.
-		○ You can find a full list here. https://www.w3schools.com/python/python_ref_keywords.asp
+  - You can find a full list here. https://www.w3schools.com/python/python_ref_keywords.asp

 question about valid/invalid identifers